mpsterprod/Cod-Weapon-Builder-Maya/README.md

 save Shelf.

-* how the script works
+# How the script works
-import all parts of the weapon or separately, the main thing is that there is a main part that has root joint via SETools .semodel in the scene and click on the icon with the script that you created in the Shelf Editor to earn the script and collect weapons
+import all parts of the weapon or separately, the main thing is that there is a main part that has root joint via SETools .semodel in the scene and click on the icon with the script that you created in the Shelf Editor to run the script and collect weapons